 During airport security checks, special databases are used to identify individuals who are wanted or may pose a security threat.
 When going through airport security, passengers undergo several stages:

-2. Baggage inspection and personal screening: Passengers and their luggage are scanned for prohibited items using X-ray machines, metal detectors, and explosive detection systems.
+- Baggage inspection and personal screening: Passengers and their luggage are scanned for prohibited items using X-ray machines, metal detectors, and explosive detection systems by airport police officers for passenger safety.

-To screen passengers, airport security services use access to databases.
+To screen passengers, airport security personnel use access to databases.

-• Law enforcement databases: In the US, the TSA has access to the No Fly List database, which contains the names of individuals who are prohibited from flying, as well as to other government systems for identifying potential threats.
+- Law enforcement databases: In the US, the TSA has access to the No Fly List database, which contains the names of individuals who are prohibited from flying, as well as other government systems for identifying potential threats.

 In the United States, the Transportation Security Administration (TSA) manages a list of individuals who are prohibited from flying on domestic and international flights.
-This list includes people who pose a threat to aviation security and individuals who are internationally wanted for serious crimes.
+This list includes people who pose a threat to passenger safety and individuals who are internationally wanted for serious crimes.

 Border services around the world can access Interpol’s data to identify wanted individuals.
 Countries also frequently use their own databases to check passengers for any national or regional arrest warrants.

-If during a security check it is discovered that a passenger is wanted or included on the No Fly List, security personnel will contact the relevant law enforcement agencies to confirm the individual’s identity and receive further instructions.
+If it is discovered that a passenger is wanted or included on the No Fly List at the security checkpoint, the airport personnel will contact the relevant law enforcement authorities to confirm the individual’s identity and receive further instructions.
 Depending on the country and the nature of the charges, the passenger may be temporarily detained for further investigation.

 Potential dangers if you have a warrant

-Attempts to travel abroad with an international arrest warrant can lead to serious legal consequences:
+Attempts to fly with a warrant can lead to serious legal consequences:

-1. Risk of Immediate Detention: Border guards and airport security services have access to national and international databases containing information on wanted individuals.
-If your name appears in a database due to an arrest warrant, you could be detained immediately after passing through passport control.
+- Risk of Immediate Detention: Border guards and airport security services have access to national and international databases containing information on wanted individuals.
+If your name appears in a database due to an active warrant, you could be detained immediately after passing through passport control.

-2. The likelihood of arrest when crossing the border: depending on the charges, you may be denied entry into the country or detained until an extradition permit is obtained.
+- The likelihood of arrest when crossing the border: depending on the charges, you may be denied entry into your destination country or detained at the origin airports until an extradition permit is obtained.

-3. Additional Checks: Even if you’re not immediately arrested, having an arrest warrant can lead to extra scrutiny and restrictions.
-Security personnel may conduct a thorough personal search, check your travel history, financial activities, or even deny you boarding on a flight until the circumstances are clarified.
+- Additional Checks: Even if you’re not immediately detained, having an outstanding warrant for your arrest can lead to extra scrutiny and restrictions.
+Security personnel may conduct a thorough personal search, check your travel history, and financial activities, or even deny you boarding on a flight until the circumstances are clarified.

-If you have an active arrest warrant, we recommend consulting with a qualified attorney.
+If you have any outstanding arrest warrants, we recommend consulting with a qualified attorney before you take an international flight.
 A specialist will assess the potential risks, help minimize the consequences, and plan for safe movement.

 Lawyers can request a review of the status of a warrant, assess its legality, and determine if there are grounds for contesting it.
 A warrant may be issued for political reasons or with violations of human rights.
 Professional legal assistance can help identify such cases and find lawful ways to protect your rights.